 Hi readers of LA LOVES IT!
 Laura’s sister Sarah here.
 She invited me to write a guest blog post to tell you all about my daughter Perry’s second birthday party.
-Let me just start by saying that I absolutely love planning and a throwing a party, especially for my daughters!
+Let me just start by saying that I absolutely love planning and a throwing a toddler birthday party, especially for my daughters!
 It’s so much fun to incorporate their own personalities into the theme and really see them light up when the day finally arrives.

 My youngest daughter Perry turned two in September, and I knew for months that her birthday party was going to have to involve kitties (or as Perry calls them: KID-DEES) in some way, shape, or form.
 She is OBSESSED with cats, so it was a no brainer that a pet adoption party was where we were headed.
 Since COVID-19 put a damper on having normal gatherings, it was evident that we would be hosting a very small, family-only party at our home.

 I knew I wanted a giant balloon garland, and being the DIY enthusiast that I am, I set out to make it myself.
 I ordered these balloons and used the instructions on the package to make the balloon garland.
 While the instructions were very easy to follow, it was a lot of work to put it together from start to finish.
 I used this contraption to blow the balloons up.
 Without the blower, I would have stopped after two or three balloons.
 If you’re going to embark on a DIY balloon garland adventure, it’s an absolutely must have item in my opinion.

 Nathalie Lété is an amazing artist that I’ve followed for as long as I can remember, and knew that I would be using some of her party décor items.
 I got these napkins and this cupcake set from a local boutique, but you can also find them on Amazon.